 Before jumping into the office design process, properly measure your space to ensure that you get the right furniture and décor.
 Measure to make sure that your new furniture will fit in your office and that it will fit through your door.

 If you’re working from a small home office, a large, fully assembled executive desk may not be the best option.
 On the other hand, if you’re working in a large executive space and fill it with short bookcases, a compact desk, and small wall art, you’ll make the room look out of proportion.
 Be sure to also measure walkways so you know you’ll be able to walk around your workspace freely once all of your new furniture is set up and ready to use.

 The lighting in your office will greatly affect your mood and, thus, your productivity and level of focus.
-Because natural light is the best light, try to set your desk up near a window so that you can reap the benefits of the sun during the daylight hours.
-When it comes to artificial light, just be sure that your work area is well illuminated so that you aren’t straining to read paperwork.
+Because natural light is the best light, try to place your desk near a window so you can reap the benefits of the sun during daylight hours.
+When it comes to artificial light, just be sure your work area is well illuminated so you aren’t straining to read paperwork.

 Picking the Wrong Color Scheme

 In design, color is everything.
-Try to avoid super-bright tones, as they will make your eyes sore by the end of the work day.
+Avoid super-bright tones, as they will make your eyes sore by the end of the work day.
 Blue is the most productive color, but neutrals with just a pop of your favorite color are always a good choice.
 Make your color choices interesting without being too intense and calming without being too dull.

 When it comes to your office renovation, don’t bite off more than you can chew.
-You may want the dream office you saw on HGTV last week, but taking on a huge project without the proper manpower and tools can lead to some serious disappointment.
-If you don’t know your limitations from the beginning, then you will likely end up taking short-cuts just to get the job done and the finished product will leave a lot to be desired.
+You may want the dream office you saw on HGTV last week, but taking on a huge project without the proper skills and tools can lead to serious disappointment.
+If you don’t know your limitations from the beginning, you will likely take shortcuts to get the job done; the finished product will leave a lot to be desired.